Doomguy: In popular culture

 Doomguy has been the subject of extensive fan art.
 Images of the marine's face from classic Doom digitally-enhanced for realism have been popular among fans on social media platforms.
 On May 4, 2021, Bethesda featured Doomguy as part of a Star Wars Day tribute on its official Twitter account.

 When Doom Eternal was delayed and released the same day as Animal Crossing: New Horizons, fans of both games began creating and sharing artwork depicting Isabelle and Doom Slayer together as friends, which eventually trended on social media in 2020.
 Commentators responded positively towards the fan-made pairing, including acknowledgments from Aya Kyogoku, director of New Horizons, as well as Bethesda.
-Because of this pairing, when Doomguy was added as a Mii fighter costume in Super Smash Bros.
-Ultimate in October 2021, together with Isabelle on the roster, the final update of the game was dubbed "friendship" and "love story" by video game publications.
-The Doomguy and Isabelle friendship pairing has also been subject to other forms of fan labor, like a fan video and cosplay.
+Because of this pairing, when Doom Slayer was added as a Mii Fighter costume in Super Smash Bros.
+Ultimate in October 2021, together with Isabelle on the roster, the final update of the game was dubbed "friendship" and "love story" by video game publications, and the official Doom Twitter account posted an in-game image of the two characters with the caption "together at last".
+The Doom Slayer and Isabelle friendship pairing has also been subject to other forms of fan labor, like a fan video and cosplay.

 John Romero titled his autobiography Doom Guy: Life in First Person.